Changing data with config modifiers

 The Redox processing stage(s) happen in the middle, both going to and back from a destination.
 You can't link config modifiers to these stages.

-• If your config modifier alters values (e.g., timestamp format) or fields within the Redox format, you might want to link it before Redox processing.
-A change to values or formats of value will be retained during Redox processing since you're not moving fields around.
+If you're altering something within one of our standard formats, link before Redox processing.
+For example, if your config modifier alters values (e.g., timestamp format) or fields within the Redox format.
+Changing values or formats of values will be retained during Redox processing since you're not moving fields around.

 Changes based on conditions